xnvme/xnvme/docs/getting_started/index.rst

 That is, it comes with the essential third-party libraries bundled into the **xNVMe** library.
 Thus, you get a single C API to program against and a single library to link with.
-An similarly for the command-line tools; a single binary to communicating with devices via the I/O stacks that available on the system.
+And similarly for the command-line tools; a single binary to communicating with devices via the I/O stacks that available on the system.

 To inspect the libraries which **xNVMe** is build against and the